phramos07/estiam_golangapi_course_syllabus_2023/README.md

 ### Final Project and assessment

+❗ UPDATE (23/08/2023): There will be two assessments in the course.

+1. 40 Multiple-choice test

+Students will undergo a 40 question-test on Thursday (24/08/2023) during the afternoon turn that covers the basics of the language and API development.

+2. Project assignment

-The project will be the sole assessment for this course.
-It will cover all the topics we will learn throughout the course.
+The project will cover all the topics we will learn throughout the course.
 It asks you to develop a web-backend in Golang.
 It is a simple CRUD, integrated with PostgreSQL.
 All detais on the final assessment should be found here:

 :warning:	[LINK PROJECT ASSIGNMENT](https://github.com/phramos07/estiam_golang_api_course_finalproject) :warning: